 The lace gown with nude underlay featured a sweetheart neckline at the front and a deep back neckline. it had black velvet detailing at the neckline and waistline.
 The sheer sleeves with slight puffs gave romantic vibes to the outfit.
 The fitted bodice gown was cinched at the waist and had a flared skirt.
 The fabric was seen in many of the label’s pieces including this peplum dress.

 Telegraph’s Tamara Abraham gave some wonderful words about the outfit,

 Lace is timeless, but the pattern also creates a sense of drama and helps her stand out.
 Kate, no stranger to complex dress codes and royal protocol understands that it’s her job to be identifiable – lace helps her do that while sticking to black tie.
 It’s likely a tactic learned from the Queen, who is said to always wear bright hues so that she can be easily spotted by the crowds who gather to see her.

-William and Catherine attended the event last in 2017 when Duchess was pregnant with Prince Louis and when the couple was expecting Princess Charlotte.
+William and Catherine attended the event last in 2017, The Duchess was pregnant with Prince Louis and when the couple attended in 2014 they were expecting Princess Charlotte.

-In other news, last week it was reported that Duchess of Cambridge held a private meeting with BBC executives about a TV project.
-It came out that Duchess of Cambridge will appear on Mary Berry’s Christmas special on the BBC.
-Duchess met Mary Berry through her royal work.
+In other news, last week it was reported that The Duchess of Cambridge held a private meeting with BBC executives about a TV project.
+It came out that The Duchess of Cambridge will appear in Mary Berry’s Christmas special on the BBC.
+The Duchess met Mary Berry through her royal work.
 The duo was seen having fun at the opening of Catherine’ Back to Nature Garden’ in Surry.